OrbitMPGH/EyeSharp/README.md

 * Rank
 * Characters

+## Exaltations
+* Percentage done
+* Total amount of exaltaitons
+* List of all exaltations for each exalted class

 # License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details